Student Travel Grant Recipient Requirements

 - Students are often requested to share experiences with other students through publications, talks, participation in panels, etc.

 All student payments are issued by direct deposit.
-If you need information regarding direct deposit contact the Business Services Office in Jackson Court 3.
+If you need information regarding direct deposit contact the Controller's Office in Jackson Court 3.

 For more information contact our Program Coordinator, Melinda Zweifel at email@example.com.